-- (1) The SI makes a false statement to the QE, AD, or Department, including the provision of materially false information, false information regarding criminal records, or failure to disclose information regarding criminal records.
-Nondisclosure of violation or infraction charges may not be considered a false statement. - (2) The SI is a registered sex offender in any jurisdiction.
-There is a rebuttable presumption that an SI is likely to engage in conduct that would pose a significant risk to vulnerable individuals if the SI has been designated a predatory sex offender in any jurisdiction under ORS 181.585 or found to be a sexually violent dangerous offender under ORS 144.635 (or similar statutes in other jurisdictions) - (3) The SI has an outstanding warrant for any crime in any jurisdiction - (4) The SI has a deferred sentence, conditional discharge, or is participating in a diversion program in any jurisdiction for any potentially disqualifying crime. - (5) The SI is currently on probation, parole, or post-prison supervision for any crime in any jurisdiction, regardless of the original conviction date (or date of guilty or no contest plea if there is no conviction date). - (6) The SI has been found in violation of post-prison supervision, parole, or probation for any crime in any jurisdiction, regardless of the original conviction date (or date of guilty or no contest plea if there is no conviction date), within five years from the date the Background Check Request form was signed or the date the Department conducted a criminal records check due to imminent danger. - (7) The SI has an unresolved arrest, charge, or a pending indictment for any crime in any jurisdiction. - (8) The SI has been arrested in any jurisdiction as a fugitive from another state or a fugitive from justice, regardless of the date of arrest. - (9) The SI has an adjudication in a juvenile court in any jurisdiction, finding that the SI was responsible for a potentially disqualifying crime that would result in a conviction if committed by an adult.
-Subsequent adverse rulings from a juvenile court, such as probation violations, shall also be considered potentially disqualifying if within five years from the date the Background Check Request form was signed or the date the Department conducted a criminal records check due to imminent danger. - (10) The SI has a finding of "guilty except for insanity," "guilty except by reason of insanity," "not guilty by reason of insanity," "responsible except for insanity," "not responsible by reason of mental disease or defect," or similarly worded disposition in any jurisdiction regarding a potentially disqualifying crime, unless the local statutes indicate that such an outcome is considered an acquittal. - (11) Child protective services reports that have a outcome of founded, substantiated, or valid in which the SI is determined to have been responsible for the abuse.
-This potentially disqualifying condition only applies when: - (a) The Department administrative rules specifically require a protective services background check as part of the application process including but not limited to child foster homes, adoptive families, licensed private child caring agencies, or child care providers; and

-(b) The BCU has the authority to conduct an abuse check.
+(1) False statement.
+A "false statement" by the SI to the QE, AD, or Department, including provision of materially false information, false information regarding criminal records, or failure to disclose information regarding criminal records.

+(2) Sex offender.
+The SI is a registered sex offender in Oregon or any other jurisdiction.
+There is a rebuttable presumption that an SI is likely to engage in conduct that would pose a significant risk to vulnerable individuals if the SI has been designated a predatory sex offender as provided in ORS 181.585 or found to be a sexually violent dangerous offender under ORS 144.635 (or similar statutes in other jurisdictions).

+(3) Warrants.
+An outstanding warrant against the SI for any crime in any jurisdiction.

+(4) Deferred sentence, diversion program.
+The SI has a deferred sentence, conditional discharge, or is participating in a diversion program for any potentially disqualifying crime.

+(5) Probation, parole, or post-supervision.
+The SI is currently on probation, parole, or post-prison supervision for any crime, regardless of the original conviction date (or date of guilty or no contest plea if there is no conviction date).

+(6) Parole or probation violation.
+The SI is found in violation of post-prison supervision, parole, or probation for any crime regardless of the original conviction date (or date of guilty or no contest plea if there is no conviction date) within five years or less from the date the DHS Criminal History Request form was signed or the date the Department conducted a criminal records check due to imminent danger.

+(7) Unresolved arrests, charges or indictments.
+An unresolved arrest, charge, or a pending indictment, for any crime in any jurisdiction.

+(8) Juvenile adjudication.
+Adjudication in a juvenile court, finding that the SI was responsible for a potentially disqualifying crime that would result in a conviction if committed by an adult.

+(9) Guilty except for insanity.
+A finding of "guilty except for insanity," "guilty except by reason of insanity," "not guilty by reason of insanity," "responsible except for insanity," or similarly worded disposition regarding a potentially disqualifying crime.

+(10) Child protective services in certain department programs.
+Child protective services reports that show behavior or conduct by the SI that would pose a risk to or jeopardize the safety of vulnerable individuals.
+This potentially disqualifying condition only applies when Department administrative rules specifically require a protective services background check as part of the application process including but not limited to child foster homes, adoptive families, licensed private child caring agencies, or child care providers.

-Hist.: OMAP 8-2004, f.
+Stats.
+Implemented: ORS 181.534, 181.537, 409.010 Mist.
+OMAP 8-2004, f.
 2-26-04, cert. ef.
 3-1-04; OMAP 22-2005, f. & cert. ef.
 3-29-05; Renumbered from 410-007-0290, DHSD 8-2007, f.
 8-31-07, cert. ef.
 9-1-07; DHSD 10-2008, f.
 12-26-08, cert. ef.
 1-1-09; DHSD 2-2009, f. & cert. ef.
 4-1-09; DHSD 7-2009, f. & cert. ef.
-10-1-09; DHSD 10-2009, f.
-12-31-09, cert. ef.
-1-1-10; DHSD 10-2010, f.
-10-29-10, cert. ef.
-10-31-10
+10-1-09